abertelrud/swift-evolution/proposals/NNNN-swiftpm-extensible-build-tools.md

 extension Target {
     .target(
         . . .
-        using: [PackageExtensionUsage] = []
+        using: [ExtensionUsage] = []
     ),
     .executableTarget(
         . . .
-        using: [PackageExtensionUsage] = []
+        using: [ExtensionUsage] = []
     ),
     .testTarget(
         . . .
-        using: [PackageExtensionUsage] = []
+        using: [ExtensionUsage] = []
     )
 }

-final class PackageExtensionUsage {
+final class ExtensionUsage {

     // Specifies the use of a package extension with a given target or product name.
-    // In the case of a extension target in the same package, no package parmeter is
+    // In the case of an extension target in the same package, no package parameter is
-    // provided; in the case of an extension product in a different target, the name
+    // provided; in the case of an extension product in a different package, the name
     // of the package that provides it needs to be specified.
 This package must be
     // in the package dependencies of the package containing the target that uses the
     // extension.
 This is the same as a product dependency declaration on a target. static func extension(
         _ name: String,
-        package: String? = nil,
+        package: String? = nil
-        options: [String: Encodable] = [:]
-    ) -> PackageExtensionUsage
+    ) -> ExtensionUsage
 }
 ```

-This will allow targets that can have source files — currently only the `target`, `executableTarget`, and `testTarget` types — to “apply” one or more package extensions for the build of that target.
-The names of the package extensions are the names of the `packageExtension` targets (or, in the case of extensions provided by dependency packages, of the corresponding `packageExtension` products).
+This will allow targets that can have source files — currently only the `target`, `executableTarget`, and `testTarget` types — to “apply” one or more package extensions to the build of that target.
+The names specified in the `.extension()` entries are the names of `extension` targets (or, in the case of extensions provided by dependency packages, of the corresponding `extension` products).

-A target's package extensions are applied in the order in which they are listed — this allows one extension to act on output files produced by another extension of the same capability.
+A target's package extensions are applied in the order in which they are listed — this allows one extension to act on output files produced by another extension that provides the same capability.
 This allows, for example, a target to determine whether a linter should operate on source files generated by a different extension.
 Note that, because the commands that are generated by build tool extensions define inputs and outputs, the order in which the extensions are applied does not necessarily determine the order in which the commands will be run during the build.

 The API of the new `PackageExtension` library lets the package extension construct one or more build commands based on the build context for the target.
 The context includes the target and module names, the set of source files for the target (including those generated by previously applied package extensions),  information about the target's dependency closure, and other inputs from the package.
 The context also includes environmental conditions such as the build directory, intermediates directory, etc, as well as any options provided in the usage of the extension.